dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 main() => foo();
 {% endhighlight %}

-Later, you upgrade to the latest greatest version of “somelib” and discover to your dismay that they’ve added a `foo()` function to it.
+Later, you upgrade to the latest greatest version of "somelib" and discover to your dismay that they’ve added a `foo()` function to it.
 Currently, this breaks your code since those names are in the same namespace and collide.
 Stephen’s proposal is:

 > I suggest that imports happen into a scope surrounding the current library.
 This would reduce a clash in an imported library to an override warning and at the same time ensure the current library's behaviour did not change.

-In other words, with this change, your local `foo()` will *shadow* the new one in “somelib” instead of colliding, and your code does the right thing.
+In other words, with this change, your local `foo()` will *shadow* the new one in "somelib" instead of colliding, and your code does the right thing.

 In addition, we’ve removed another annoying restriction.
 Previously, if you imported the same name from two different libraries (say Node from dart:html and dartdoc) then you would get a name collision error *even if you didn’t use that name anywhere in your code.* Now, Dart will only worry about name collisions for names that you actually use.
 You only get an error if there is an ambiguous *use* of a name in your code.